Transformer: Laminated steel cores

 Transformers for use at power or audio frequencies typically have cores made of high permeability silicon steel.
 The steel has a permeability many times that of free space and the core thus serves to greatly reduce the magnetizing current and confine the flux to a path which closely couples the windings.
 Early transformer developers soon realized that cores constructed from solid iron resulted in prohibitive eddy current losses, and their designs mitigated this effect with cores consisting of bundles of insulated iron wires.
 Later designs constructed the core by stacking layers of thin steel laminations, a principle that has remained in use.
 Each lamination is insulated from its neighbors by a thin non-conducting layer of insulation.
 The transformer universal EMF equation can be used to calculate the core cross-sectional area for a preferred level of magnetic flux.

 The effect of laminations is to confine eddy currents to highly elliptical paths that enclose little flux, and so reduce their magnitude.
 Thinner laminations reduce losses, but are more laborious and expensive to construct.
-Thin laminations are generally used on high-frequency transformers, with some of very thin steel laminations able to operate up to 10 kHz.
+Thin laminations are generally used on high-frequency transformers, with some very thin steel laminations able to operate up to 10 kHz.